-Trident University does not take attendance for degree programs.
-However, students in degree programs are required to start their course by participating in the first week of the course and continue to participate in their courses in a regular, timely, and substantive manner.
+Students in degree programs are required to start their course by participating in the first week of the course and continue to participate in their courses in a regular, timely and substantive manner.
 Students who fail to submit required assignments by the Module 1 due date of the course may be subject to administrative drop from the course, return of financial aid, tuition assistance (TA) or VA benefits, and be held personally responsible for prorated tuition and applicable fees.